 Tips from a Mom on how to treat baby heat rash

 “When Aliyah got heat rash I really freaked out,” says mom, Izzy.
 “She had the most beautiful porcelain skin so to suddenly see these horrible red spots was really worrying.
 I actually wanted to go to the ER but my mom suggested I start with calling 911.

 "As the symptoms matched up with heat rash I calmed down.
 We were told not to use any creams and just put cold flannels on her, which we did and it disappeared really quickly.
 I still felt guilty for not realizing she was too hot but it wasn’t as if we’d let her burn or anything.
 From then on we just made sure that, if it was warm, her clothes were slightly more lightweight and cotton.”

-How to protect your baby's skin in the summer
+4. How to protect and care for your baby's skin in the summer

 There are several ways to keep your little one safe and sound during the summer months while still having a great time.
-Follow these tips and enjoy the sunny weather, wherever you are!
+Follow these baby skin care in summer tips and enjoy the sunny weather, wherever you are!

 Dress them appropriately for the weather

 Dress your baby in light, loose clothing to help regulate their temperature on hot days.
 It's recommended that you keep arms and legs covered to prevent sun exposure and choose dark or bright colors that can repel the sun's rays.
 Get them to wear a wide-brimmed sun hat too, preferably one with a long flap to also protect the back of their neck.

 Apply high factor sun protection factor (SPF) to all exposed areas, if you're spending time outdoors.

 “Use a sunscreen with a high SPF and UVA rating, which protects against both UVA and UVB rays.”
 Dr. Cairine Wilkinson notes.
 “Sunscreen should be rubbed into all exposed areas 15 minutes before going out in the sun and reapplied every couple of hours.